bravetechnologycoop/BraveSensor-Production-Firmware/README.md

 ## Two Argons and INS Firmware

-As of Apr 7/21, this firmware is in the Release branch, and is running on the beta testing devices.
+As of April 16/21, this firmware is in the Release branch, and is running on the beta testing devices.

 ### Firmware Settings